 The Camera Reads Your Mind

-Though auditions are supposed to start at 6 p.m., a few actors arrive early, check in, then wait in the hall.
+Though auditions are supposed to start at 6 p.m. a few actors arrive early, check in, then wait in the hall.
 Inside High Key Studio on the West Side, director Natasha Straley has set up a camera and a couple of screens in preparation.
 Copies of the script sit nearby on a low table.
 When the time comes, the hopefuls walk in one by one, stand in front of the camera, state their names, and after only the briefest of pauses, get into their scenes with amazing ease.
-This is a callback audition, so some have had a chance to memorize their lines.

-The brainchild of San Antonio scriptwriter Paulina Manseau, the short film the actors are hoping to be in — tentatively titled Consummation — deals with “two people trying to escape the life they have created for themselves,” explains the director.
-One of them, Leah, is an unhappy married woman, and the other, Adam, is a young priest at her church.
-The two develop an emotional bond that may lead to serious consequences.
+The short film the actors are hoping to be in deals with “two people trying to escape the life they have created for themselves,” explains the director.
+They help each other to find the courage to make the necessary changes.

 The Road Led Through New York

-Born in Washington, D.C., while her father was in the Navy, young Natasha lived in several different states and in Germany before arriving in Texas with her divorced mother and brother.
-Texas has been her home since she was 6, though the family moved around from city to city looking for a place that would not trigger her brother’s allergic reaction.
+Born in Washington, D.C. while her father was in the Navy, young Natasha lived in several different states and in Germany before arriving in Texas with her divorced mother and brother.
+Texas has been her home since she was six, though the family moved around from city to city looking for a place that would not trigger her brother’s allergic reaction.
 (Both her mother and brother live in San Antonio now.)
 Straley attended Texas State University where she earned a BFA in acting and directing while also pursuing film acting opportunities, mostly in Austin.
-“I did a few plays, but the big complaint was that my performance wasn’t big enough for the stage.
+“I did a few plays but the big complaint was that my performance wasn’t big enough for the stage.
 I prefer to act in a more intimate way,” she observes.
 “What I like about the camera is that the camera reads your mind, while in the theater the audience is reading your body.
-I am now teaching acting for film, and that’s what I tell students — you don’t have to exaggerate anything.
+I am now teaching acting for film and that’s what I tell students- you don’t have to exaggerate anything.
 I teach them how to stop acting.
 Just be natural.”

 And what better way to accomplish that than by writing her own scripts.
 The first was titled Finished, a short drama that explores “the moment between holding on and letting go,” which premiered at the 2017 San Antonio Film Festival.
 She ended up directing it as well because the original director bailed out at the last moment.
-“I was scared at first, but as soon as I stepped on the set, it was like – ‘This is what I was supposed to be doing!’” she recalls.
-“That’s the moment I realized I wanted to direct, and I’ve been directing ever since.”
-So far, her directing credits include 11 short films, including Consummation.
-Directing allows her to tell the story in the best possible way, from choosing the right cast and crew to assembling all the other necessary elements.
-“It’s all about the story.
-As the director, I can shape it and make the story resonate.”
+“I was scared at first but as soon as I stepped on the set, it was like – ‘This is what I was supposed to be doing!’” she recalls.
+“That’s the moment I realized I wanted to direct and I’ve been directing ever since.”
+Other shorts she both wrote and directed include Switch in which “a boy confronts his mother with her own tactics,” and Sandra, a story of a mother who tries to bring joy to her children during the holidays.

 So, is her goal to get to Hollywood some day?